flexdinesh/typy/README.md

 // to check if obj.goodKey.nestedKey is a string t(obj, 'goodKey.nestedKey').isString // => true
 t(obj, 'badKey.nestedKey').isString // => false

+const deepObj = {
+  nestedKey: {
+    goodKey: 'hello',
+    superNestedKey: {}
+  }
+};
+// Typy can safely return the value from a nested key in an object const myObj = t(deepObj, 'nestedKey.goodKey').safeObject; // => 'hello'
+// Typy won't throw if the key at any level is not found
+// instead will return undefined const myObj = t(deepObj, 'badKey.goodKey').safeObject; // => undefined
 ```

 ## API